The Matthew Effect of AI Programming Assistants: A Hidden Bias in Software Evolution: Introduction

 The hypothesis we explore is that AI programming assistants exhibit a \textbf{Matthew effect}: ``the rich get richer."
 This effect is rooted in the operational mechanics of LLMs, which are trained on massive datasets of publicly available code.
 Such dynamics risk creating lock-in effects that suppress experimentation and reduce opportunities for paradigm-shifting innovations, which is consistent with prior observations on programming language adoption and diffusion \citep{meyerovich2013empirical}.
 Programming learners may increasingly favor languages where AI support is strongest, further consolidating existing trends \citep{prather2023robots}.
 The empirical research on language adoption demonstrates that ecosystem factors (libraries, existing code, community size), rather than purely technical merit, strongly drive which languages gain traction, implying that model-mediated productivity gains could differentially amplify preexisting popularity patterns \citep{meyerovich2013empirical}.
 Most existing studies of AI-assisted code generation focus on short-term, micro-level evaluations that measure model performance on narrow benchmarks or single-language datasets, which do not capture the multi-faceted complexity of real-world software engineering.
 If this impact is overlooked, the resulting cycle, where popular languages receive more LLM support due to their prevalence in training data, risks reducing programming ecosystem diversity.
 Thus, AI assistance could simultaneously lower barriers to entry while stifling long-term innovation.

-\textbf{Contributions.} This paper makes three main contributions: \begin{itemize} \item We construct the first large-scale benchmark combining algorithmic programming tasks (Total $3011 \times 8 \times 5 = 120,440$) and complex full-stack development tasks to assess AI programming assistants across languages and frameworks. \item We design a controlled evaluation methodology that isolates the effect of language and framework popularity, revealing structural biases beyond aggregate accuracy metrics. \item We provide the first empirical evidence that the Matthew effect emerges simultaneously at both the language and the framework levels in LLM code generation, showing how this dual-layer bias shapes software ecosystem trajectories and discussing its implications for innovation and diversity. \end{itemize} Figure~\ref{fig:exp-pipeline} presents a high-level overview of the two-tier experimental pipeline, illustrating both language-level algorithmic tasks and framework tasks
+\textbf{Contributions.} This paper makes three main contributions: \begin{itemize} \item We construct the first large-scale benchmark combining algorithmic programming tasks (Total $3011 \times 9 \times 5 = 135,495$) and complex full-stack development tasks to assess AI programming assistants across languages and frameworks. \item We design a controlled evaluation methodology that isolates the effect of language and framework popularity, revealing structural biases beyond aggregate accuracy metrics. \item We quantify a substantial asymmetry in AI support across languages and frameworks, demonstrating patterns consistent with Matthew-effect dynamics.
+While separating AI-specific amplification from pre-existing structural biases remains an open empirical question, our findings reveal a measurable ``AI productivity tax'' that correlates with ecosystem popularity. \end{itemize} Figure~\ref{fig:exp-pipeline} presents a high-level overview of the two-tier experimental pipeline, illustrating both language-level algorithmic tasks and framework tasks